-Custom Benchmark Description: The benchmark consists of 25% MSCI All Country World Index (MSCI ACWI) and 75% Bloomberg U.S. Aggregate Bond Index rebalanced annually.
+Custom Benchmark Description: The benchmark consists of 25% MSCI All Country World Index (MSCI ACWI) and 75% BBgBarc U.S. Aggregate Bond Index rebalanced annually.
 The MSCI ACWI is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
-Benchmark returns are net of withholding taxes.
-The Bloomberg U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through securities, asset-backed securities and commercial mortgage-based securities.
+The BBgBarc U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through securities, asset-backed securities and commercial mortgage-based securities.
 To qualify for inclusion, a bond or security must have at least one year to final maturity, and be rated investment grade Baa3 or better, dollar denominated, non-convertible, fixed rate and publicly issued.
-The Bloomberg U.S. Aggregate Bond Index is generally representative of broad based U.S. fixed income.
+The BBgBarc U.S. Aggregate Bond Index is generally representative of broad based U.S. fixed income.
 Index returns reflect the reinvestment of income and other earnings, are provided to represent the investment environment during the time period shown and are not covered by the report of independent verifiers.